prabah1/prabahd/README.md

 - 👋 Hi, I’m @prabahd
-- 👀 I’m interested in "Automation,Investigation,Fixing, "
+- 👀 I’m interested in "Automation,Investigation and Fixing, "
 - 🌱 I’m currently learning "Everything"
 - 💞️ I’m looking to collaborate on "Verifone"
-- 📫 How to reach me EMail/Phone/
+- 📫 How to reach me EMail/Phone

 <!---
 prabahd/prabahd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.